practicalli/practicalli.github.io/docs/blog/posts/essential-tooling-for-clojure-development.md

 Writing and code refactor is enhanced when the editor ensures parenthesis remain balanced, i.e. every opening paren has a closing paren.

-[paredit](http://paredit.org/){target=_blank} ensurce balanced parens along with structural refactor commands to change the structure, e.g.
+[:globe_with_meridians: paredit](http://paredit.org/){target=_blank} ensurce balanced parens along with structural refactor commands to change the structure, e.g.

 - slurp pulls expressions into the current expression
 - barf pushes the current expression out of the surrounding expression

-[parinfer](https://shaunlebron.github.io/parinfer/){target=_blank} provides structural editing based on indentation, automatically ensuring parens are ballanced as code is added or changed.
+[:globe_with_meridians: parinfer](https://shaunlebron.github.io/parinfer/){target=_blank} provides structural editing based on indentation, automatically ensuring parens are ballanced as code is added or changed.
 Parinfer doesnt require any commands or key bindings and so can feel more natural.

 ![Parinfer example](https://storage.googleapis.com/zenn-user-upload/5a7508d12f68-20221206.gif){loading=lazy}